JAlcocerT/JAlcocerT/content/blog/dev-web-hugo.md

 date: 2024-09-06
 draft: false
 tags: ["Dev"]
 summary: 'How to get started with HUGO as SSG and create Webs.
-GO & HUGO Setup.'
+GO & HUGO Setup with ChartJS.'
 url: 'using-hugo-as-website'
 ---